Online MS in Information Systems

 • Business management 90% 90%

-Skip the application—let your performance pave your way
+Skip the application—let your performance pave the way

-With the MSIS program’s fast app pathways, you can skip the application process, and use your performance on two initial courses to secure your place in the MSIS.
+With the MSIS program’s Fast App pathway, you can skip the application process, and use your performance on two initial courses to secure your place in the MSIS program.

-Complete two courses, get a ‘B’ or better, show proof of your bachelor's degree by the time you complete the two courses, and you’ll join the next cohort on the master’s degree.
+Complete two courses, get a ‘B’ grade or better, show proof of your bachelor's degree by the time you complete the two courses, and you’ll join the next cohort in the full master’s degree.

 View the pathway courses for the upcoming term.